krayzpipes/txt-ferret/README.md

     - Indicates which line the string was found.
     - Indicates which column if you've defined a delimiter (ex: comma for CSV files).
     - You can choose to mask your output data to make sure you're not putting sensitive data into your log files or outputting them to your terminal.
-    - You can also turn off masking/tokenization so that you can see exactly what was matched.
 - __It's free__
     - No contracts
     - No outrageous licensing per GB of data scanned.
 - __You can contribute!__

 ## Releases

+#### Version 0.2.0 - 2019-08-05
+- Changed `tokenize` to `mask` because tokenize was a lie.. it's masking.
+    - Replaced `--no-tokenize` switch with `--mask` switch.
+- Turned masking off by default.

 #### Version 0.1.3 - 2019-08-05
 - Added `file_encoding` setting for multi-encoding support.